 Lesson Plan - Get It!

-- How many Africans were forcibly removed from Africa for the slave trade?
+- How many Africans do you think were forcibly removed from Africa for enslavement?

 - Why does this matter now?

-Here is just one story from the many millions of stories from the African slave trade:
+Below is just one story from the many millions of stories from the African slave trade.

-The story of Abdul Rahman, the “Prince among Slaves,” is just one amongst millions of stories.
+The story of Abdul Rahman is just one among millions of stories.

 In the Got It? section, collect some information about the slave trade using some of the same research tools used by professional historians!